csc-training/geocomputing/R/R_LiDAR/R_lidar_course_exercises/README.md

 The original 2019 CSC's course page: [Lidar data analysis in Taito, with PDAL and R](https://www.csc.fi/web/training/-/lidar-data-analysis-in-taito-with-pdal-and-r)

 You need to download the dataset from: https://gis-open.object.pouta.csc.fi/r_lidar_data.zip.
-Unzip the data to your $Home directory.
+Unzip the data to your $HOME directory.
 The data will be accessible by your scripts at  `$HOME/R_lidar_2019/r_lidar_data/`

 The most up-to-date version of the exercises is in this repository.
 Download the contents of this repository as a zip file to your $WRKDIR in Taito and unzip it with `unzip R_lidar_2019.zip`.
 Then connect to Taito using NoMachine and start RStudio.
 Open the `R_lidar.Rproj` project from the `r_exercise` folder you just unziped.